nyx-project/vyhub-documentation/docs/dev/game_clients.md

 ### Commands
 There should be a command like `/warn <user> <reason>`.

+Optionally, commands for listing active (or all) warnings can be implemented.
+For example `/warns <user>` to list the warnings of a user.

 ## Statistics
 The online time of players should be counted and written to disk until sent to API.